 Fabric weaving plus decorative stitching-in-the-ditch packs a powerful color punch!
 Start with one 40-piece jelly roll bundle, and with clever seaming and slicing, end up with two different, yet completely coordinated 20” pillows.

 Sweet tweets!
-Check out this cute pattern in our Etsy Shop.
-You’ll pick six favorite floral fabrics to create these fine feathered friends, then appliqué them in place on a pair of stitched telephone lines.
+Check out this cute pattern available in our Etsy Shop.
+You’ll pick your favorite floral fabrics to create six fine feathered friends, then appliqué them in place on a pair of stitched telephone lines.

 Here’s a wonderful way to freshen up your space – indoors or out.
 Our pillow design features criss-cross lacing along the front closure to add a nautical spin.
 Bold stripes, cut in different directions, are a perfect fabric choice.

 Make a goal to surround yourself with home décor that makes you smile.
 Our colorful mini bolster is a great start to your happiness project.
 It looks quite fancy with a ruched center panel, piping, and pony tail ends, but it’s so easy.

 We created a beautiful abstract flower design with a bit of a whimsical feel – perfect to render in the soft texture of a quality wool blend felt.
 Done in striking solids, this appliquéd pillow makes a stunning statement.